Victoria Richards

 Bio

-There are three things that Victoria has always known to be significant parts of her life: her family, her faith and music.
-Both of her parents are incredible performers with master’s degrees in music, and they passed down their passion for music to Victoria and her siblings at a young age.
-Music has always been her passion, her ministry, her hobby, and her emotional outlet.
-Music is a true gift from God to mankind and is something beautiful to be shared with future generations.
-Part of sharing God’s gift of music is teaching it.
-This can be one of the most rewarding mentoring and relationship-building opportunities, as well as educational.
 Victoria received her Bachelor of Music in Voice Performance and Piano from Bob Jones University in 2021.
 She started playing the piano and the violin when she was 5 years old and for as long as she can remember, she wanted to teach music.
 She started teaching piano and violin privately when she was 14 years old, under the supervision of her mother, Kaye Dee Richards.
 Through the beginner Alfred curriculum, she was able to effectively teach technique and musicianship simultaneously to young children, and her students were well prepared for numerous recitals and competitions.
 She has taught dozens of school-age students at a variety of levels and began teaching voice when she was in college while studying Voice and Piano.
-Through her different instruments and teachers over the years, she learned to use more eclectic teaching methods to be able to teach her individual students more effectively and according to their needs and learning style.
 During her college education, Victoria participated in a Vocal Pedagogy Internship where she was given a voice student for a semester where she learned to further apply her knowledge of teaching and Vocal Pedagogy.
 As a Performance major, Victoria was able to participate in many performance opportunities including choir concerts, musical/Broadway productions, opera, winners’ recitals, and solo recitals.
 She has won awards through the National Association of Teachers of Singing, the United States International Duo Piano Competition, the National Federation of Music Clubs, and other competitions.
 Victoria has received her certification in Orofacial Myology from the Coulson Institute.
-Orofacial Myology is a method of therapy that specifically works with the muscles of the mouth, face, and tongue to produce proper breathing, sleeping, swallowing, chewing, and even posture.
+OM is a method of therapy that works with the muscles of the mouth, face, and tongue to produce proper breathing, sleeping, swallowing, chewing, and even posture.
 These methods can be applied to the voice as well, and be utilized to build breathing skills, and establish proper tongue position and strength.
-She is also working on a certification in Vocology, which will further allow her to habilitate voices and dive deeper into the technique and the mechanics of the human singing voice.
+She has also received her certification in Vocology from Lamar University, which will further allow her to habilitate voices and dive deeper into the technique and the mechanics of the human singing voice.
+She has also received a Master's in Special Education from Southeastern Oklahoma State University.
+This education allows her to adapt her methods to the needs and goals of students with disabilities to help them succeed in their musical journey.

 What I teach